amazon-archives/sql-odbc/BUILD_INSTRUCTIONS.md

 **BUILD_WITH_TESTS**

-(Defaults to ON) If disabled, all tests will be excluded from build which will optimize the installer package size.
-This option can set with the command line via -D.
+(Defaults to ON) If disabled, all tests and and test dependencies will be excluded from build which will optimize the installer package size.
+This option can set with the command line (using `-D`).

 ### Building with Windows